16th Annual Sukkah Build

 Pictured above, Tulane architecture students Kunran Zhao, Chester Griffiths, Cole Schwabacher, Zach Rich, and Sigurd Peterson stand in front of the sukkah they built on the rooftop of the Museum of the Southern Jewish Experience on Howard Avenue in downtown New Orleans.

-For more information, visit Tulane University News.
+For more information, read the Tulane University News story written by Barri Bronston.